 Klinogicare® Quantum Magnetic Storm

-High-intensity magnetic therapy device
+High-intensity magnetic stimulation device

-Cascading power 3 / 5 / 7 Tesla
+Applicators of 3 / 5 / 7 Tesla

-Hybrid modulation MT & ST Mode
+Hybrid modulation: MT and ST modes

 Cooling system Aqua Flow